-Where a = Short-collection/non-collection of margins per client per segment per day d.
+Where a = Short-collection/non-collection of margins per client per segment per day

+- c.
+If short/non-collection of margins for a client continues for more than 3 consecutive days, then penalty of 5% of the shortfall amount shall be levied for each day of continued shortfall beyond the 3rd day of shortfall. - d.
+If short/non-collection of margins for a client takes place for more than 5 days in a month, then penalty of 5% of the shortfall amount shall be levied for each day, during the month, beyond the 5th day of shortfall. - e.
 Notwithstanding the above, if short collection of margin from clients in equity derivatives segment is caused due to movement of 3% or more in the index (close to close value of Nifty/Sensex for all equity derivatives) on a given day, (day T), then, the penalty for short collection shall be imposed only if the shortfall continues to T+2 day.